 - Consulting: completing specific tasks within specific time frames on numerous projects for several clients.
 This option offers variety, flexibility and independence.
 One disadvantage is the constant pressure to find the next project.
 It also comes with long hours, increased administrative tasks and an unpredictable income.

-- Entrepreneurship: working as a self-employed person but also hiring others.
+- Entrepreneurship: working as self-employed person but also hiring others.
 (An example of this is owning a franchise business.)
 It has the same advantages and disadvantages as self-employment.
 Entrepreneurship involves greater financial risk.
 This includes the responsibility for other people's livelihoods, but it also offers more income potential.

 Consider the work alternative that’s right for you